You'd be surprised at how much money you spend on useless stuff.

-Still want to watch live TV?
-Companies like SlingTV and DirecTV NOW, you can stream live TV for a fraction of the cost of using a cable, and no contract plans are necessary in most cases!
+Still, want to watch live TV?
+With companies like SlingTV and DirecTV NOW, you can stream live TV for a fraction of the cost of using a cable, and no contract plans are necessary in most cases!
 You can also get watch movies online for free.

 5. Give Yourself a Daily Spend Budget